Life of Brian (Family Guy): Reception

+ScreenRant ranked the episode among the “12 Worst Family Guy Episodes Ever,” highlighting the abruptness of Brian’s death and the awkward introduction of the replacement dog, Vinny.
+WatchMojo also included the episode in their “Top 10 Worst Family Guy Episodes,” emphasizing fans’ dissatisfaction with the storyline.
+Similarly, Distractify noted that while Family Guy has produced both highly praised and poorly received episodes, this one is remembered unfavorably for its emotional missteps.
+The episode was also reviewed by Popdose, which criticized Brian’s death as “something that seems shocking but is really the easy way out,” highlighting the show’s poor handling of the storyline.

 Eric Thurm of The A.V.
-Club awarded the episode an A−, saying that Brian's death scene was "actually pretty poignant, coming as close as Family Guy can to genuinely moving", and said it was "surprisingly effective [...] at dealing with the sudden death of a main character".
+Club awarded the episode an A−, saying that Brian's death scene was "actually pretty poignant, coming as close as Family Guy can to genuinely moving," and described it as "surprisingly effective… at dealing with the sudden death of a main character."

-Within hours of the episode's air on November 24, 2013, a petition for the resurrection of Brian Griffin directed towards series creator Seth MacFarlane and Fox Broadcasting Company emerged on Change.org.
-The petition reads "Brian Griffin was an important part of our viewing experience.
+Within hours of the episode’s airing on 24 November 2013, a petition for the resurrection of Brian Griffin directed towards series creator Seth MacFarlane and Fox Broadcasting Company emerged on Change.org.
+The petition read, “Brian Griffin was an important part of our viewing experience.
 He added a witty and sophisticated element to the show.
-Family Guy and Fox Broadcasting will lose viewers if Brian Griffin is not brought back to the show" and within hours of its launch had already gained thousands of signatures, making the petition one of the fastest-growing entertainment-related petitions on the site.
-The petition was started by Family Guy fan Aaron Thompson, who also started a Facebook page called "R.I.P.
-Brian Griffin From Family Guy" in an effort to get MacFarlane to bring back Brian with the episode Christmas Guy two episodes later.
+Family Guy and Fox Broadcasting will lose viewers if Brian Griffin is not brought back to the show,” and within hours had already gained thousands of signatures, making it one of the fastest-growing entertainment-related petitions on the site.
+In addition to petitions, fans expressed their attachment in other ways.
+Some viewers obtained tattoos of Brian Griffin, including memorial “RIP Brian” ink, demonstrating the strong emotional impact of his death.

-The episode received a 2.2 out of 5 rating and was watched by a total of 4.58 million people.
-This made it the second most watched show on Animation Domination that night, beating American Dad! and Bob's Burgers but losing to The Simpsons with 6.78 million.
+The episode received a 2.2-out-of-5 rating and was watched by a total of 4.58 million people.
+This made it the second most-watched show on Animation Domination that night, beating American Dad! and Bob's Burgers but losing to The Simpsons, which drew 6.78 million.